-The Bahamas Biocomplexity Project is divided into five main working groups in order to tackle various research components.
-Most of these efforts are designed to intersect to enable interdisciplinary analyses in later stages of the project.
-In addition to these working groups there are several organizations that meet periodically to advise on and develop educational and outreach materials related to marine conservation.
+The Bahamas Biocomplexity Project was divided into five main working groups in order to tackle and integrate various research components.
+In addition to these working groups there were several organizations that met periodically to advise on and develop educational and outreach materials related to marine conservation.

 Connectivity Working Group

-The BBP’s Connectivity Working Group (CWG) aims to understand how different parts of The Bahamas are ecologically “connected” with each other and with neighboring parts of the Caribbean.
-The group is addressing several main objectives revolving around analyses of oceanographic circulation patterns and the connectivity of marine populations.
-The degree of populational connectivity for various species within the archipelago will influence how various configurations of Marine Protected Areas serve to conserve such species.
+The BBP’s Connectivity Working Group aimed to understand how different parts of The Bahamas are ecologically “connected” with each other and with neighboring parts of the Caribbean.
+The group addressed several main objectives revolving around analyses of oceanographic circulation patterns and the connectivity of marine populations.
+The degree of populational connectivity for various species within the archipelago influences how various configurations of marine protected areas serve to conserve such species.

-Understanding the basic dynamics of water movement throughout The Bahamas is an important starting point for understanding the dispersal dynamics of marine organisms into and within the archipelago.
+Understanding the basic dynamics of water movement throughout The Bahamas was an important starting point for understanding the dispersal dynamics of marine organisms into and within the archipelago.
 Water flowing within The Bahamas appears to originate primarily from the North Atlantic subtropical gyre to the east, with some mixing from the Western Caribbean via the Straits of Florida to the west.
-Other data help calibrate circulation models and allow further quantification of circulation dynamics.
-These models, in turn, can be used to estimate potential dispersal of marine species.
-By tracking “virtual” particles that are released in various places and are then driven passively for various periods of time by these simulated circulation dynamics, researchers can assess potential dispersal patterns that may connect subpopulations from place to place.
+Other data helped calibrate circulation models that allowed further quantification of circulation dynamics.
+These models, in turn, were used to estimate potential dispersal of marine species.
+By tracking “virtual” particles that were released in various places and were then driven passively for various periods of time by these simulated circulation dynamics, researchers assessed potential dispersal patterns that may connect subpopulations from place to place.

 Other species, especially those with active dispersal behaviors, are carried much less passively by currents.
 With these organisms, circulation dynamics may be poor indicators of populational connectivity.
-One approach is to adapt the virtual particle method above by endowing the dispersing particles with simple behaviors that approximate those known from various species.
-A complementary approach is to estimate the actual dispersal of certain species using genetic analyses of population structure.
-Species currently under genetic study include staghorn corals ( Acropora cervicornis ), queen conch ( Strombus gigas ), spiny lobsters ( Panulirus argus ), land crabs ( Gecarcinus lateralis and Cardisoma guanhumi ), and bonefish ( Albula vulpes ).
+One approach for such species was to adapt the virtual particle method above by endowing the dispersing particles with simple behaviors that approximate those known from various species.
+A complementary approach was to estimate the actual dispersal of certain species using genetic analyses of population structure.
+Species whose population genetic structures were studied included staghorn corals ( Acropora cervicornis ), queen conch ( Strombus gigas ), and spiny lobsters ( Panulirus argus ).

 Habitat Working Group

 Habitats provide useful units for accounting for biological diversity as well as individual species of interest.
 Because individual species in coral reef ecosystems frequently make use of particular combinations of various shallow, benthic habitats, and because biodiversity becomes associated with habitats, analyses of habitat distribution allow for the systematic assessment of both biodiversity and component species.
-As a consequence, the BBP’s Habitat Working Group (HWG) is using detailed field-based surveys along with satellite imagery to produce benthic habitat maps that will provide key data for multiple aspects of the project.
-By linking habitat maps to associations between specific habitat types and species assemblages, we are testing, calibrating, and then extrapolating how different species assemblages can be conserved with different MPA network configurations.
+As a consequence, the BBP’s Habitat Working Group used detailed field-based surveys along with satellite imagery to produce benthic habitat maps that provided key data for multiple aspects of the project.
+By linking habitat maps to associations between specific habitat types and species assemblages, we tested, calibrated, and then extrapolated how different species assemblages can be conserved with different MPA network configurations.

 Social Working Group

-A central goal of the BBP’s Social Working Group (SWG) is to identify potential socioeconomic and cultural impacts that may result from the establishment of Marine Protected Areas (MPAs).
-Hopefully, this can lead to an improved process of designating the types of MPA (e.g., no-take zones versus gear restrictions, etc.), choosing their locations, and planning for both short-term and long-term impacts, such as fishing displacement, job displacement, and increased development associated with growth in tourism and other sectors.
+A central goal of the BBP’s Social Working Group was to identify potential socioeconomic and cultural impacts that may result from the establishment of marine protected areas (MPAs).
+Hopefully, such results will lead to an improved process of designating the types of MPA (e.g., no-take zones versus gear restrictions, etc.), choosing their locations, and planning for both short-term and long-term impacts, such as fishing displacement, job displacement, and increased development associated with growth in tourism and other sectors.

 Modeling Working Group

-The BBP’s Modeling Working Group (MWG) is developing quantitative models and computer simulations to integrate the various components of the BBP across different spatial and temporal scales.
+The BBP’s Modeling Working Group developed quantitative models to integrate selected components of the BBP across different spatial and temporal scales.
 These models range from abstract, analytical modeling to more spatially explicit, numerical simulations as the analyses increase in spatial and component complexity.
 Ultimately, dynamic simulations – built on a foundation of empirical concepts and data – will provide new ways of understanding how coral reef ecosystems and human communities may respond to various MPA network scenarios.

 At the same time, due to the uncertainties involved with quantifying human and natural dynamics, the inherent complexity of these systems, and the likelihood that certain factors will need to be grossly simplified to create the models, accurate predictions of outcomes will not be possible.
-In other words, we don’t expect to be able to produce simple, single answers to complex questions.
-Rather, by testing the importance of different factors to various results, and by repeating the simulations thousands of times, we will develop better probabilistic understandings of what drives the behaviors of the linked human and natural system.
-In this way, we will provide tools and weighted results that should help decision makers better understand the system and the range of possible outcomes given different scenarios.
+In other words, one shouldn’t expect to be able to get simple, single answers to complex questions.
+Rather, by testing the importance of different factors to various results, and by repeating the simulations thousands of times, we can develop better probabilistic understandings of what drives the behaviors of the linked human and natural system.
+In this way, researchers can provide tools and weighted results that can help decision makers better understand the system and the range of possible outcomes given different scenarios.

 GIS Working Group

-The BBP’s GIS Working Group (GWS) is developing a Geographic Information Systems (GIS) database to facilitate data storage, access, visualization, and analysis of spatially explicit information from The Bahamas.
-The Bahamas Online Digital Map Atlas consists of several layers of data from the rich data sets collected and generated by all of the working groups of the BBP.
-At present, the atlas contains a range of physical, social, political, and ecological maps relevant to the Bahamian archipelago including layers depicting settlements, ports and marinas, dive sites, fisheries data, storm paths, bathymetry, remote images, status of various reefs, and benthic habitat distributions.
-Additional data layers continue to be added at regular intervals.
+The BBP’s GIS Working Group developed a basic Geographic Information Systems (GIS) database to assist with data storage, access, visualization, and analysis of spatially explicit information from The Bahamas.
+The Bahamas Online Digital Map Atlas consisted of layers of data from the rich data sets collected and generated by all of the working groups of the BBP, as well as a range of other layers including settlements, ports and marinas, dive sites, fisheries data, storm paths, bathymetry, remote images, status of various reefs, and benthic habitat distributions.

 Education Interest Group

-Given the importance of environmental outreach and education for conservation decision-making, the BBP is working to develop stronger linkages between its marine research and education in The Bahamas and elsewhere.
-Members of the BBP meet periodically with organizations in The Bahamas and the U.S. who are interested in aspects of outreach and education.
-These meetings are useful for reviewing the educational activities of the BBP and for strategic thinking about future education priorities and directions.
+Given the importance of environmental outreach and education for conservation decision-making, the BBP worked to develop strong linkages between its marine research and education in The Bahamas and elsewhere.
+Members of the BBP met periodically with organizations in The Bahamas and the U.S. who are interested in aspects of outreach and education.
+These meetings were useful for reviewing the educational activities of the BBP and for strategic thinking about future education priorities and directions.

-Some of the educational and outreach products include a companion guide to an exhibit on Marine Protected Areas, new college curricula in marine conservation science, marine-related educational materials for schools, community outreach materials, various exhibition materials at the American Museum of Natural History, and the possible development of a high school-based artisanal fisheries-monitoring project.
-In addition, various working groups are sponsoring field internships and collaborations for Bahamian college students and educators.
+Some of the educational and outreach products include a companion guide to an exhibit on marine protected areas, new college curricula in marine conservation science, marine-related educational materials for schools, community outreach materials, exhibition materials at the American Museum of Natural History, and a booklet highlighting MPA-relevant research results for decision makers.
+In addition, various working groups sponsored field internships and collaborations for Bahamian college students and educators.